nioannidis25/Expense-Tracker/README.md

 # Expense Tracker

-A finance dashboard designed to track and analyze monthly expenses from April 24' to April 25'.
-This project focuses on visualizing spending patterns and identifying opportunities to save more effectively.
+A Python-based data analysis project focused on tracking monthly expenses and understanding spending habits.
+The goal is to gain better control over personal finances by identifying trends and areas of potential overspending.

 ## Tools Used
 - Python
+  - pandas
+  - matplotlib

 ## Key Features
+- Monthly spending was highest in categories like **rent** and **food and drink**.
+- **Entertainment** and **Dining Out** had frequent spikes, especially on weekends.
+- Created visual summaries to highlight:
+  - Total expenses per month
-- Dynamic dashboard with filters by category and month
+  - Spending per category
-- Visual breakdown of expenses (pie charts, bar graphs)
-- Monthly totals and comparisons to previous months
+  - Daily trends and outliers
-- Highlights overspending areas

 ## Files Included
 - transactions_export_2025-04-13_cash-wallet.csv